xyproto/wallutils/README.md

 ## Building and installing utilities

+Using make, for building and installing all included utilities:

+    make
+    make install

-Using Go 1.11 or later:
+Using Go 1.11 or later, for a single utility:

     go get -u github.com/xyproto/monitor/cmd/setwallpaper